kbrugh/meditation/README.md

 https://en.wikipedia.org/wiki/Neural_oscillation
 https://en.wikipedia.org/wiki/Brainwave_entrainment

-This app also accepts a timer variable for precise productivity. https://en.wikipedia.org/wiki/Pomodoro_Technique
+This app also accepts a minutes variable for precisely timed sessions. https://en.wikipedia.org/wiki/Pomodoro_Technique

 ==========

-NOTES on the use of non-scientific techniques:
+NOTES on the use of scientifically unverifiable techniques:

-This app does not make any medical or theraputic claims.
-Rather, the goal of this app is to provide a tool for personal reflection and self-improvement.
+This app does not make any medical or therapeutic claims.
+Rather, the goal of this app is to provide a new tool for meditation, personal reflection and self-improvement.

 Ancient meditation practices, neurolinguistic programming (NLP) and brainwave entrainment may or may not be as "effective" as some of their proponents have claimed.
-Some critics have accurately refuted certain claims, though an outright dismissal of their potential by labelling them "pseudoscience" ignores the history of scientific discovery.
-Radical scientific discovery doesn't always fit neatly within exisiting paradigms.
+Some critics have accurately refuted certain claims, however, an outright dismissal of their potential by labelling them "pseudoscience" ignores the history of scientific discovery.
+Radical scientific discovery doesn't always fit neatly within existing paradigms.
 We might as well just play around!

 At the very least, placebos ARE a verifiable reality.
 This is why the PLACEBO EFFECT MUST BE TAKEN INTO ACCOUNT in scientific studies.

-Personally, I have always been a fan of science.
-However, if I were to entertain a counter perspective, it would be influenced by the ideas of epistemological anarchism.
+Personally, I have always been a fan of the scientific method.
+However, when it comes to neurotechnology, let's all just admit we don't that much yet.
+If I were to entertain a perspective counter to mainstream science, it would be influenced by the ideas of epistemological anarchism.
 As the scientific philosopher P.K.
 Feyerabend says in Against Method, "anything goes."

 https://en.wikipedia.org/wiki/Placebo

 https://en.wikipedia.org/wiki/Epistemological_anarchism